projectshaped/parametric-svg/Readme.md

 If an expression in a parametric attribute contains a variable which doesn’t have any value, the bound attribute won’t be updated.

 How you assign values to your variables depends on the implementation you’re using.
-For example, the [`<parametric-svg>`][] custom element takes variables as attributes:
+For example, the *[&lt;parametric-svg&gt;][]* custom element takes variables as attributes:

 ```html
 <parametric-svg